 As we said, the wind can come from all directions.
 In front, from behind, and from either side.
 Let’s take a look at each of these scenarios and determine how to ride safely in each:

 Crosswinds will have a dramatic effect on your riding as it can easily push you off the road or into another lane of traffic with a strong gust.
 Your frontal area can make a difference in how much the wind is able to push you.
 Think of yourself as a sail, and the larger area you have for the wind to contact, the more you will feel its effect.

-The best way to handle crosswinds is to ride at a slower speed, loosen your body up (think about relaxing your grip, knees, etc.), and don’t panic when you feel the wind moving your body.
+The best way to handle crosswinds is to loosen your body up (think about relaxing your grip, knees, etc.), and don’t panic when you feel the wind moving your body.
 Ride behind the windscreen as best as possible.
 You can also stick a knee out in the direction the crosswind comes from to catch oncoming wind flowing around the motorcycle.
 If the crosswinds come from the left, stick your left knee out.
 It produces a sail that will pull your body (and motorcycle) to the left and counteracts the effect of the crosswinds.
 The same can be said for a crosswind coming from the right.
 Over time you will learn to judge how far to stick your knee out to counteract the crosswinds.

 Beyond sticking your knee out, you can lean the motorcycle in the direction of the crosswind to counteract the effects.
 It will require a slight pressure on the handlebars in the direction of the crosswind, but it will have a similar effect to sticking your knee out.